*Updates/Changes to the rules for the Spring 2022 season are in red font*

 1) Time: The following regulations will be in place for official regulation time of the games:

 i.
-Games will last 45 minutes with a maximum of seven innings.
+Games will last 45 minutes.
 However, no new innings are allowed to begin after the 40-minute mark of play.
 Teams will play out the final official inning called by the home base umpire REGARDLESS if it runs over the 45-minute marker.

 2) Wins: The team with the most runs at the end of the game wins.